aleximmer/Laplace/examples/regression_example.md

 With the MAP-trained model at hand, we can estimate the prior precision and observation noise using empirical Bayes after training.
 The `Laplace` method is called to construct a LA for `'regression'` with `'all'` weights.
-As default `Laplace` returns a Kronecker factored LA.
+As default `Laplace` returns a Kronecker factored LA, we use `'full'` instead on this small example.
 We fit the LA to the training data and initialize `log_prior` and `log_sigma`.
 Using Adam, we minimize the negative log marginal likelihood for `n_epochs`.